2023 School Immunisation Program

-Year 8 Students will receive one dose of the diphtheria, tetanus, pertussis (dTpa), and two doses of the human papillomavirus (HPV) vaccine as a part of the program.
+Year 8 Students will receive one dose of the diphtheria, tetanus, pertussis (dTpa), and one dose of the human papillomavirus (HPV) vaccine as a part of the program.

 Year 10 Students receive meningococcal B, and meningococcal ACWY vaccine.
 These vaccines protect against meningococcal B strain, and meningococcal ACWY covers four different types.

 At the start of each school year, highschools will issue parents a consent form pack and information sheet with details in regards to the diseases, benefits of immunisation and any common side effects.
 It is crucial that parents read the information covered within the packs before giving full consent to have the student vaccinated at school.

 On The Day

 Once the student has handed through the consent form, our qualified team will ask if the student is medically well, have any severe allergies or are pregnant.

 If you have questions about the vaccination or didn’t receive a consent form, contact your child’s school or Eastern Health Authority on 8132 3600 or email email@example.com